-A good example of this set-up is shown in the chart below.
+Take a look of this set-up in the chart below.

 The Stochastic Oscillator is a tool that is mostly used to find overbought and oversold levels.
 The indicator usually has two lines known as %K and %D. It is also characterized by two levels known as overbought and oversold levels.
 This indicator is known for following the speed or the momentum of the price.

 It is used to find reversals in various ways such as bullish and bearish divergences.
 It can also find reversals when it moves to overbought and oversold levels.
 Still, the indicator tends to show some false signals.

 Therefore, you should use it carefully and together with other indicators.

 The Relative Strength Index (RSI) is another popular reversal indicator.
 The indicator usually measures the magnitude of recent price changes.
 Like other momentum indicators, it is popular used to find overbought and oversold levels in trading.